PEACE IN THE VALLEY - 18" x 24" Oil on Linen $3,800. An edition 25, 18" x 24" canvas prints available. $300.

 THE GHOST OF HOOKER SWAMP -- Many years ago, after the reintroduction of deer in northern Missouri, where I grew up, had resulted in the opening of deer season, there was a timbered creek bottom along Shoal Creek known locally as Hooker Swamp.
 It was hard to get to, swampy, and perfect.
 Legend had it that in those woods there lived a buck that hunters only got a glimpse of and no one was able to kill.
 Here's to those that tried and to the monarch of the backwoods who never slipped up.

 " I defy the annals of chivalry to furnish the record of a life more wild and perilous than that of a Rocky Mountain trapper."
 Francis Parkman - Normally part of a brigade or small group, this mountaineer finds himself alone in Crow country.
 Here, from a rise, he carefully scans the valley bellow before heading down river.
 13" x 18" Oil on panel.
-Available at The Studio Gallery in Three Forks, MT.
-Limited edition prints available $175 More info at www.kraeartworks.com
+Original and an edition of 25

 The Mountain Men of the early 19th century moved freely across a vast mountain wilderness in search of beaver.
 As historian Robert Utley has said," What they learned and how they mapped the west did not remain locked in their minds.
 It began to seep out in their own time and cascaded forth as the continent was conquered."
 Here two trappers and their pack horses pass through an aspen grove on one of those "Glory Days."